QGIS: Refine Your Maps for Reporting and Publication

 • Change Symbol layer type from Simple Fill to Outline: Simple Line

-• Change the Color to a nice dark green
+• Change the Spread to 0.8mm

 Legend